viktar-c/indigo/_posts/2017-06-29-performance-engineering-toolkit.markdown

-The analysis tool that comes with [YourKit Java Profiler][12] is clear and intuitive, which makes it easy to get started with the tool and find out the root cause of your problem.
+The analysis tool that comes with [YourKit Java Profiler][12] is clear and intuitive, which makes it easy to get started with the tool and find out the root cause of your performance issue.

 ## Eclipse MAT Analyser
 The [Eclipse Memory Analyzer][16] is a fast and feature-rich Java heap